tinode/fcm/README.md

 # Golang FCM
 Basic implementation of FCM (firebase cloud messaging) in Go.
 Only HTTP requests with JSON payload are supported.
+The reason for this implementation is to ensure HTTP requests are properly pooled and responses are closed.
+This library is used by https://github.com/tinode/chat.

 ## Documentation